633 FW 1

 (2) Helping with Service biological and maintenance programs;

-(3) Planning, conducting, or staffing community outreach activities on behalf of the Service;
+(3) Planning, conducting, or staffing community outreach activities and special events on behalf of the Service;

 (4) Staffing Service visitor centers and special events;